Cecile-Hirschauer/CrowdMint/README.md

 ## Join Us! 🚀

-Ready to be part of the next big idea or support a project that resonates with you? **CrowdSpark** is the perfect place to ignite that spark and let innovation shine.
+Ready to be part of the next big idea or support a project that resonates with you? **CrowdMint** is the perfect place to ignite that spark and let innovation shine.